Last updated on October 11, 2022 by Wandering our World

 A crossover with the Middleweg is the Schluchtensteig Trail which takes in the raw beauty of the southern part of the Black Forest close to the Swiss border.

-The 119km route also takes in the iridescent Lake Schluchsee as well as the impressive Wutach, Gutach, Rötenbach, Haslach and Wehra gorges, and St Blaise’s Cathedral.
+The 119km route also takes in the iridescent Lake Schluchsee (see photo below) as well as the impressive Wutach, Gutach, Rötenbach, Haslach and Wehra gorges, and St Blaise’s Cathedral.

-- If you need maps in English, it would be best to come prepared.
+- If you need maps in English, it would be best to come prepared and print one out.
 You can buy maps at local tourist offices for a small fee, but they will most likely be written in German.
-Many of the best hikes exist in this book.

 - Towns and cities will have hiking gear and clothing but remember that all stores are closed on Sundays.